 It seems clear that I must do some mapping of his concepts to mine in order to make sense of both sets of heuristics.
-Alternatively, I could let his heuristics rattle around in my brain without making any attempt to integrate them.
-But that might lead to "parroting" those new heuristics without really understanding how and where to apply them.
+Alternatively, I could let these different sets of heuristics rattle around in my brain without making any attempt to integrate them.
+But that might lead to "parroting" the new heuristics without really understanding how and where to apply them or worse yet, ignoring.

-When is it worth the effort to translate heuristics from one language of design thought to another and then reconcile them?
+When is it worth the effort translate heuristics from one language of design thought to another and then reconcile them?
 I suspect that this question isn't asked often.
 When faced with a new design challenge and new techniques, we have to absorb them the best we can or we won't be able to jump into that new way of designing.
 When a design approach is so radically different from what we know, it's easier to absorb new and different terminology.

-But when concepts overlap that it takes more effort.
+It's when concepts overlap that it takes more effort.

 There seems to be an overlap between what I describe as syntactic validations and what Daniel calls superficial validations.
 But "superficial but requiring lookup of other information" doesn't directly map to any concept I know of.
-I can conjecture what it might mean.
+I can conjecture what it might entail.
 "Superficial but requiring lookup of other information" could roughly correspond to my cross-attribute constraints (where the knowledge of what to look up seems to be located closer to domain logic, as in a domain service).
 And his "domain validations" seem to overlap with operational and life cycle state attributes as well as other cross-domain attribute checks that don't require any "lookup".

 This mapping isn't perfect.
 But it will suffice.
 My heuristics are at a slightly different level than Daniel's.
-For example, I have a heuristic for when to use frameworks for simple validations.
-I also have a heuristic for generally approaching the design (value consistency over cleverness).
-After performing this mental exercise, I think that I understand his heuristics well enough to integrate them with my own.
+For example, I speak of how to use frameworks for simple validations.
+I also include a heuristic for generally how to approach validation design (value consistency over cleverness).
+But after performing this mental exercise, I think that I understand his heuristics well enough to integrate them with my own.